Lynn Colella: University of Washington

 Colella attended the University of Washington as an undergraduate roughly from 1968-1972, and completed an undergraduate degree in electrical engineering, while later pursuing post-graduate studies at Washington.
 Her brother Rick, a 1976 Olympic medalist, attended Washington from 1969-1973 and swam for the team.
 A solid student, Lynn was a member of the Phi Beta Kappa academic honorary as an undergraduate.
 She received a scholarship to aid with her tuition from Phillips Petroleum, a company that has also sponsored at least one California age-group swim team.
 Lynn trained with the men's varsity swim team at Washington as there was no women's varsity team until 1976.
 In her Freshman year, she was coached by Head Coach John Tallman who served as Washington's Head Coach after 1962.
-For most of her time training with the Huskies men's varsity, she was managed by the American Swim Coaches Association's Hall of Fame Coach Earl Ellis who was Head Coach of the Husky's swim team from 1969-1998 and would serve as the first coach of Washington's womens team in 1976.
+For most of her time training with the Huskies men's varsity, she was managed by the American Swim Coaches Association's Hall of Fame Coach Earl Ellis who was Head Coach of the Husky's swim team from 1969-1998 and would serve as the first coach of Washington's women's team in 1976.
 As a former swimmer at the University of Iowa, Coach Ellis had trained with David Armbruster who was particularly skilled at teaching Lynn's specialties, breaststroke and butterfly.
 Though primarily a distance freestyler, Ellis himself had competed in the Individual Medley during his College years, and would have particular success and skills mentoring swimmers, including Colella and her brother Rick, in the butterfly and breaststrokes.

 While swimming for the University of Washington, Colella captured three titles in the National Competition of the Association for Intercollegiate Athletics (AIAW) and in 1972 at the AIAW Women's Chamionships, where she established three new records for the meet.

 She broke an American record in the 200 meter butterfly with a time of 2:21.6 at the 1969 AAU National Swimming and Diving Championships in mid-August 1969.
-As a Sophomore at the University of Washington, she swam a new American record time of 2:03.93 for the 200-yard butterfly at the AAU National Short Course Swimming Championship on April 11-12, 1970.
+As a Sophomore at the University of Washington, she swam a new American record time of 2:03.93 for the 200-yard butterfly at the AAU National Short Course Swimming Championship on April 11–12, 1970.

 During her college years, Lynn also trained with the University of Washington Club team, and the University of Washington Intramural women's swimming group that competed at the Association for Intercollegiate Athletics for Women (AIAW) national championships.
 Lynn captured three titles at an AIAW meet, and set three records at the AIAW National Collegiate Championship in 1972.